 Kimberly Bradshaw, MD of HR consultancy at Buzzacott, echoed his thoughts in terms of factoring in requirements to seek during recruitment.

-“One of the things it links to, there’s the risk of getting it wrong, tribunal claims, in addition to cost, we advise clients to focus on business case.
+“We work with a lot of FDs and most clients don’t have a HR or L&D team, so it falls to the FD to run HR,” she said, sharing lessons on HR.“One of the things it links to, there’s the risk of getting it wrong, tribunal claims, in addition to cost, we advise clients to focus on business case.
 It’s really important to focus on why you’re recruiting.
 For growth?
 What aspect of business plan is this meeting?”

 Laura Haynes, the founder of HR and recruitment consultancy Freshr, suggested that managers should really consider their reasons for they’re hiring.
 Is it because they can feel the impact or not having someone?
 Do they need a new team member permanently?
 Can the role be spread across people or contracted?